solo-io/gloo/README.md

-# Glue Function Discovery Service
+# Gloo Function Discovery Service

 Discovery functions in an upstream service